-Before visiting Hilbre Islands please remember to ring ahead of your visit for tidal times - 0151 648 4371 or 0151 648 3884.
+Before visiting Hilbre Islands please remember to check tidal times you may be able to do this on 0151 648 4371 or 0151 648 3884 (although please note the visitor centre is not staffed all day).
 Tide tables can also be purchased locally and are on display at Dee Lane slipway.
 You can also get an idea of the tide times here.

 Whilst on the Island, it is important to remember that there are no shops, public toilets or any fresh water on the islands, and very little shelter.
 Suitable footwater should always be worn, and always carry waterproofs and warm clothing.